Repertoi-e/light-std/README.md

 >     print("\nFinished tests, time taken: {:f} seconds, bytes used: {}\n\n", os_time_to_seconds(os_get_time() - start), TemporaryAllocatorData.Used);
 > ```

-> ex.4 Example taken from a physics engine simulation with `light-std-graphics`.
+> ex.4 Example taken from a physics engine simulation with `arche-graphics`.
 This demonstrates how to allocate global state + a pool and initialize a common general purpose allocator at the beginning of your program.
 > ```cpp
 >     // We allocate a large block for our memory needs.
 >     void *memory_pool = os_allocate_block(MemoryInBytes);